Disrupting Rumination with Recursion

 "What is different this time?"

-Tip for Dopamine: If this story resonated, you can support future frameworks like this one by leaving a Tip for Dopamine or share it with someone whose mind never quite sits still.
+Tip for Dopamine: If this framework is useful, you can support more work like it by leaving a Tip for Dopamine — or pass it along to someone whose mind never quite sits still.

 Theresa is the founder of NeuroSpicy Services, where she helps neurodivergent adults reimagine self-care through self-accommodation, Person Centered Thinking and lived experience.
 She is a certified trainer in Person Centered Planning and has 16 years of leadership and coaching experience.